Apple Ssd Vs Nvme: Which One is Better?

 - You can easily replace your existing NVMe drive with a larger capacity one to increase storage space.

-- Some NVMe drives also come in M.2 form factor, allowing you to add an additional drive for more storage.
+- Some NVMe drives also come in M.2 form factor, allowing you to add drive for more storage.

 Considerations For Choosing The Right Storage Capacity: